minicoohei/tokenpocket.github.io/en/terms.md

         the wallet address of yours or your counterparty’s is identified as special addresses, such as high-risk address, exchange address, ICO address, Token address etc. iv.
 You understand that TokenPocket is only a tool for transfer of Tokens.
 TokenPocket shall be deemed to have fulfilled its obligations once you have finished the transfer and shall not be held liable for any other disputes.

-    f) Compliance.
+    f.
+Compliance.
 You understand that you shall abide by , regulations and policies when you use TokenPocket or the DApps on TokenPocket.

-    g) Notifications.
+    g.
+Notifications.
 TokenPocket may send notifications to you by web announcements, e-mails, text messages, phone calls, Notification Centre information, popup tips or client-end notices (e.g., information about your transfer or suggestions on certain operations) which you shall be aware of timely.

-    h) Service fees and taxes.
+    h.
+Service fees and taxes.
     i.
 TokenPocket does not charge you any service fees or handling fees for now.
 TokenPocket may reach an agreement with you or announce rules regarding service fees in the future;
     ii.
 You need to pay gas when you transfer Tokens, the amount of which would be on your sole discretion and would be collected by certain blockchain system;
     iii.
 You understand that under some specific circumstances, your transfer of Tokens may fail due to instable network, but you may still be charged gas by certain blockchain system;
     iv.
 You shall bear all the applicable taxes and other expenses occurred due to your transactions on TokenPocket.

 ### V. Risks